uk-gov-mirror/dvsa.cvs-tsk-edh-marshaller/README.md

 ## Dependencies

-The project runs on node >10 with typescript and serverless framework.
+The project runs on node >18 with typescript and serverless framework.
 For further details about project dependencies, please refer to the `package.json` file.
 [nvm](https://github.com/nvm-sh/nvm/blob/master/README.md) is used to managed node versions and configuration explicitly done per project using an `.npmrc` file.

 ### Prerequisites

-Please install and run the following securiy programs as part of your development process:
+Please install and run the following security programs as part of your development process:

 - [git-secrets](https://github.com/awslabs/git-secrets)
   After installing, do a one-time set up with `git secrets --register-aws`.
 Run with `git secrets --scan`.